DylanP400/terminal-dice-pp3/README.md

 * I used [Lucid Chart](https://www.lucidchart.com/) to make the flowchart.

 * ![FlowChart](./images/flowchart.png)

 # Features

 ## Colour Scheme

-I wanted to add some colour but with this project being in the terminal I thought I couldnt or would be limited and then I discovered [Colorama](https://pypi.org/project/colorama/).
+I wanted to add some colour but with this project being in the terminal I thought I couldnt or I would be limited and then I discovered [Colorama](https://pypi.org/project/colorama/).

+I watched [this video]((https://www.youtube.com/watch?v=u51Zjlnui4Y)) to see how to add Colorama to the project.

 * Red - Is used for the border of the welcome message and the border of the exit message.
 I also used Red in all error messages and anything that is considered negative.
 * Green - Is used for anything considered postive and for game commands as in loading game, meeting age requirments etc.